 Example Results Bullets

-• Losing the business was a real blow to the company — financially and from a morale perspective too.
+- Losing the business was a real blow to the company — financially and from a moral perspective too.

-• As the project manager, sales isn’t the main focus of my job.
-However, as a daily contact with the client organization, there is a lot that I can do to help the company bring in new business.
+- As the project manager, sales aren’t the main focus of my job.
+However, as daily contact with the client organization, there is a lot that I can do to help the company bring in new business.

 Why We Like Them